SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 Line  | Description
 ----- | -----------
-Game.ExecutableName = "game.exe";  | 	What executable the game use.
-This will be used by Nucleus for "exe script selection", for run the game and as the process to follow for positioning and resizing.
+Game.ExecutableName = "game.exe";  | 	The name of the game executable with the extension.
+This will be used by Nucleus to add games, to run the game and as process to follow for positioning and resizing.
-Game.GUID = "GameName";  | The name of the folder that will be created inside the Nucleus\content folder (Don't use spaces).
-In this folder, Nucleus will store the game files for each instance of the game.
+Game.GUID = "Game Name";  | The name of the folder that will be created inside the Nucleus content folder (just use letters not symbols).
+In this folder Nucleus will store the symlinked or copied game files for each instance of the game..
 Game.GameName = "Game Name on Nucleu UI"; | Title of the game that will be shown on Nucleus.
 Game.MaxPlayersOneMonitor = 4; |	This is just an info.
 It will not limit the players' numbers.
-Game.MaxPlayers = 16; | 	This is just an info.
-Usually, we write the max players number the game support.
+Game.MaxPlayers = 16; | 	This is just the max players info that shows under the handler name in Nucleus UI.
+Usually we write the max number of players the game supports.
+(PC, should support 16 max connected input devices).

 #### Other important ones

 Line | Description
 ---- | -----------
 Game.BinariesFolder = "Bin"; | In which folder the game exe is located?
 Relative path to where Nucleus should start the game's working folder to.
 Game.SteamID = "1234"; | Here the SteamID of the game.
 You can find it on https://steamdb.info/ .
-Add it only if the game is available on Steam.
+Add only if the game is available on Steam.
 Game.LauncherTitle = ""; | The name of the launcher's window title.
 Some games need to go through a launcher to open.
 This is needed or else the application will lose the game's window.
 Game.LauncherExe = "gamelauncher.exe";  | If the game needs to go through a launcher before opening.
 Nucleus will use this exe to start the game and it will follow Game.ExecutableName process for resizing and positioning.
 You can also write it like this: Game.LauncherExe = "gamelauncher.exe|NucleusDefined"; for let the User select the launcher exe the very first time (useful if is not located in the game folder).
 Game.LauncherExeIgnoreFileCheck = true;	 | Do not check if Launcher Exe exists in game folder | you will need to provide a relative filepath from game root folder

-#### Nucleus-Coop Environment
+#### Nucleus Co-op Environment

 This function will provide a different game's Document path for each player.

-When a player is initialized, Nucleus-Coop will edit the Windows registry lines to make the game use a different path for search/create Documents files.
+When a player is initialized, Nucleus Co-op will edit the Windows registry lines to make the game use a different path for search/create Documents files.
 You can find the registry lines inside this path:
 **HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders**

 Then, you will be able to access in the script context part ( [Game.Play= function() {](#gameplay--function-) ) by using:
-- Context.EnvironmentPlayer (specific player Environment path) or  Context.EnvironmentRoot (Nucleus-Coop Environment Folder root) when using the UserProfile lines.
+- Context.EnvironmentPlayer (specific player Environment path) or  Context.EnvironmentRoot (Nucleus Co-op Environment Folder root) when using the UserProfile lines.
-- Context.DocumentsPlayer (specific player Documents path) or Context.DocumentsRoot (Nucleus-Coop Documents Folder root) when using the Documents lines.
+- Context.DocumentsPlayer (specific player Documents path) or Context.DocumentsRoot (Nucleus Co-op Documents Folder root) when using the Documents lines.

 Line | Description
 ---- | -----------